May 2024

 What’s happening?

-The Australian Government is introducing mandatory climate disclosure reforms that mean from FY24/25 many businesses, including listed and non-listed businesses, will need to disclose climate-related financial risks.
+The Australian Government is introducing mandatory climate disclosure reforms that mean from 2025 many businesses, including listed and non-listed businesses, will need to disclose climate-related financial risks.
 Information about how a company uncovers, manages and responds to its climate-related risks and opportunities will have to form part of the annual reporting content, and will cover aspects such as targets, risk-management strategies and emissions footprint.
+According to the Australian Institute of Company Directors, the move to mandatory disclosures “represents the biggest change to corporate reporting in a generation”.

 Why you should care